 New ways your bill payments can help your credit score

-The “maybe” answer comes into play if you have a thin credit file or are new to credit.
-A strong payment history based on very little data is a good thing, but if you can add more data to your credit report to be measured, the scoring impact of on-time payments goes up and can become a beautiful thing – at least from a credit scoring point of view.
+If you have a thin credit file or are new to credit, a strong payment history based on very little data is a good thing.
+But if you can add more data to your credit report to be measured, the scoring impact of on-time payments goes up and can become a beautiful thing – at least from a credit scoring point of view.

 This is where two new programs in the credit scoring arena may help to boost your score.
-While not tied directly to automatic payments, Experian Boost uses your bank account data to identify utility and phone bills (two types of accounts that are not typically reported to credit bureaus) that are paid on time through a demand deposit account such as a checking or savings account.
+While not tied directly to automatic payments, Experian Boost uses your bank account data to identify utility and phone bills (two types of accounts that are not typically reported to credit bureaus) that you pay on time through a demand deposit account such as a checking or savings account.

 The other program is called UltraFICO.
-As the name implies, this is program of FICO, the credit scoring giant.
+As the name implies, this is a program from FICO, the credit scoring giant.
 It’s a relatively new program that also uses your bank account information but rather than checking for payments, it looks for good money management and savings habits.

 These new programs are still adding new banks, credit unions and creditor names to their approved lists, so not every payment or account may show up.
 Also, they are not across-the-board improvements to all three of the credit bureaus – only Experian offers them for now.

-Simply signing up for auto-pay does not guarantee your bills are always going to be paid on time.
-Every single one of these auto-pay agreements is predicated on the notion that you will have funds available in your bank account to send out when the bills are due.
+Simply signing up for autopay doesn’t guarantee your bills are always going to be paid on time.
+Every single one of these autopay agreements is predicated on the notion that you will have funds available in your bank account to send out when the bills are due.

 If funds are not available, not only will the bill not be paid but you will likely also incur what is basically a “returned check” charge from your bank.
 You’ll also be hit with a late payment fee and maybe even an additional “returned check” charge from the company you were trying to pay.
 While the “bounce” risk can be mitigated with an overdraft line of credit or a backup account that will cover any insufficiency, this is an expensive way to pay bills.

 So, from a credit scoring point of view, good intentions don’t count for much.
-Yes, there is a likelihood that future payments will be made on time using auto-pay, but future likelihoods are not the same as actual payment history.
-As I have said in this column over and over, the No. 1 factor in credit scoring is a strong history of paying on time and as agreed.
-My mantra is: pay all your bills, on time, every single time.
+Yes, there is a likelihood that future payments will be made on time using autopay, but future likelihoods are not the same as actual payment history.
+Again: The number one factor in credit scoring is a strong history of paying on time and as agreed.

-I am not suggesting auto-pay is not a good thing.
-I am personally a user of auto-pay if for no other reason than it simplifies my life.
-But just like all things related to money management, it’s not something you can just set up and forget.
-You need to be aware when bills are coming due and when they will be withdrawn from your bank account to ensure adequate funds are available.
+Autopay isn’t something you can just set up and forget.
+You need to be aware when bills are due and when they will be withdrawn from your bank account to ensure adequate funds are available.

-I also believe you should save your credit card receipts and examine all of your bills every month to be sure you are not being overcharged and to check for other mistakes.
-Utility, insurance, heating and cooling bills in particular may fluctuate over the course of the year due to the change in season, and you may need to make adjustments to your monthly budget for these fluctuations.
+Autopay can be a great way to pay your bills on time, provided you have the funds to make the payments.
+If you go this route, it’s essential to save your credit card receipts and examine all of your bills every month to ensure you’re not being overcharged and to check for other mistakes.
+Utility, insurance, heating and cooling bills in particular may fluctuate over the course of the year due to the changes in season, and you may need to make adjustments to your monthly budget for these fluctuations.